CAVEconnectome/CAVEnvq/docs/example.md

 At this point, the assigned proofreaders can go to the Neuvue web interface and start proofreading.
 We will now want to check the status of tasks and update the CAVE tables with the results when they are finished.
+Our job is now very easy and it should be automated if everything goes well.

 The verbose version of this would take all of the parameters we set above.